brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

 ## Scanning for Vulnerabilities

 Tools like [safetycli](https://safetycli.com/product/safety-cli) and [Snyk](https://snyk.io/) will scan your installed dependencies and tell you whether there are any known vulnerabilities in there.
-You'll see my use of the safetycli python package to scan dependencies as part of my init-and-update process both [locally](https://github.com/brabster/dbt_bigquery_template/blob/2af5ffd769ec698757847e0366aa00aea984b94e/.dev_scripts/init_and_update.sh#L29) and in [build and workflow infrastructure](https://github.com/brabster/dbt_bigquery_template/blob/2af5ffd769ec698757847e0366aa00aea984b94e/.github/actions/setup_dbt/action.yml#L23).
+You'll see my use of the safetycli Python package to scan dependencies as part of my init-and-update process both [locally](https://github.com/brabster/dbt_bigquery_template/blob/2af5ffd769ec698757847e0366aa00aea984b94e/.dev_scripts/init_and_update.sh#L29) and in [build and workflow infrastructure](https://github.com/brabster/dbt_bigquery_template/blob/2af5ffd769ec698757847e0366aa00aea984b94e/.github/actions/setup_dbt/action.yml#L23).

 They both offer free single-developer plans at the time of writing for your personal and side-projects and paid plans for teams and enterprises.
 There are other options too - [GitLab, for example, provides some vulnerability scanning tooling](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/#python), so check what your organisation might already be using for a potentially easy option.